JustBerkhout/nectar-tutorials/ardc/cloud-starter/cloud-starter.md

 ### What you'll learn

 - Accessing and Navigating the Nectar Dashboard
-- Managing you Public-Private keypair
+- Managing your Public-Private keypair
 - Managing Security Groups
-- Launching Virtual Machines
+- Launching and connecting to your Virtual Machine (VM)
-- Moving Data to and from your VM
+- Using the command line and installing/updating software on your VM

+- Working with allocations

 ### What you'll need